 How session types relate to session attributes

-When you send a custom event to Altocloud via the Custom events API, the custom event specifies the session type.
-When we receive a custom event request that includes a new session type, we automatically create the session type.
+When you send a custom event to Genesys Predictive Engagement through the Custom events API, the custom event specifies the session type.
+When we receive a custom event request that includes a new session type, we create the session type automatically.
 You can also use the Session types API to proactively define session types.
-For information about how to do this, see the Session types API in the Developer Center.
+For more information, see the Session types API in the Developer Center.

 Use a projection to present a consolidated view of multiple data points

-Because custom events are specific to each organization, they can provide a wide variety of data to Altocloud.
+Because custom events are specific to each organization, they can provide a wide variety of data to Genesys Predictive Engagement.
 This data comes as event-specific attributes.
-In some cases, agents and customers need to see a different level of detail.
-Altocloud allows you to present session data in a way that is meaningful to agents.
+Sometimes, agents and customers need to see a different level of detail.
+Genesys Predictive Engagement allows you to present session data in a way that is meaningful to agents.

 For example, if a customer buys a bike, helmet, and gloves, there are multiple order_placed customer events (one custom event per item ordered).
-If the customer calls the Help Desk, an agent should be able to review the session card and quickly tell the customer when the items will be delivered.
+If the customer calls the Help Desk, an agent can review the session card and tell the customer when the items will be delivered.

-To make this possible, configure a projection that renders all of the order_placed attribute values as a single list.
+To accomplish it, configure a projection that renders all the order_placed attribute values as a single list.

-- Developer: Use the Custom events API to send custom events with event attribute values from an external system.
-Use the Session types API to define the projections to transform event attributes.
+- Developer: To send custom events with event attribute values from an external system, use the Custom events API.
+To define the projections to transform event attributes, use the Session types API.

-- Admin: Use the Session Library to create a session attribute that renders the event attributes in a meaningful way.
+- Admin: To create a session attribute that renders the event attributes in a meaningful way, use the Session Library.

-- Admin: Configure the session cards to display the session attributes to agents.
+- Admin: To display the session attributes to agents, configure the session cards.

 - Session attribute name